 GOOD NEWS — SBA loan volume is up 18 percent over the same period last year (again, the second biggest year for SBA lending ever).
 It’s clear that demand from small business owners for these loans remains strong, and SBA lenders like Mercantile Capital Corporation are filling the void left by ordinary banks and other lenders.

 What do you think?
-Leave a comment below or email me at ChrisHurn@MercantileCC.com to tell me how you see things shaping up for the small business lending industry or your business this year.
+Leave a comment below or email us at info@MercantileCC.com to tell us how you see things shaping up for the small business lending industry or your business this year.
 And please share this with someone else who’ll find it interesting.

 Thanks for reading, commenting, and sharing!